 Is the surf actually good here?

 Yes.
 Consistent, varied breaks for different skill levels.
-Spring Street and Bolsa Chica are legitimate well-regarded breaks.
+Bolsa Chica is a legitimate well-regarded break.

 What's the actual vibe here?